 Credit cards are an easier, safer, and in some ways, more rewarding option than debit cards or cash.
-You can swipe them around the world, enjoy discounts at special partner outlets and avail rewards points and bonuses.
-However, that doesn’t mean they’re not susceptible to the occasional fraudulent charge.
+You can swipe them around the world, enjoy discounts at special partner outlets, and avail rewards points and bonuses.
+However, that does not mean they are not susceptible to the occasional fraudulent charge.
 Here are some of the most common ways in which your credit card could fall prey to unauthorised activity, along with ways in which you can avoid them.

-The most obvious way your credit card could be compromised is through theft.
-Ensure your card is kept safely in your wallet at all times, and beware of pickpockets when venturing out.
-If you’re travelling abroad and choose to leave one or more of your cards in your hotel room, a common practice while you’re travelling with replacement or backup cards, make sure they’re in a safe or locked up in your suitcase.
-In the event that your credit card is stolen or lost, make sure you report the theft to your issuer as soon as you become aware of it.
+The most obvious way that your credit card could be compromised is through theft.
+Ensure that your card is always kept safely in your wallet and beware of pickpockets when venturing out.
+If you’re travelling abroad and choose to leave one or more of your cards in your hotel room, make sure they’re in a safe or locked up in your suitcase.
+If your credit card is stolen or lost, make sure you report the theft to your issuer as soon as you become aware of it.

 2. Skimming card information

 Phishing is the act of personally soliciting card information from you.
 Many scammers pose as insurance agents or other marketers on the phone and convince you to provide your card information under the pretext of making a transaction.
-Do not, under any circumstances, provide any information over the phone or online to an unverified agent.
 Ensure that all phone and web transactions are made through a legitimate portal only.

 4. Carding or cyber-attacks

-The most serious and damaging manner in which your card information could be compromised is carding, in which hackers hack into payment servers and steal thousands of accounts’ worth of information.
-While there are limits as to what you can do as a customer to protect your information against a cyber-attack, it is important that you are fully aware of your credit card issuer’s policies on cybercrime.
+The most serious and damaging way your card information could be compromised is carding.
+Here, hackers hack into payment servers and steal thousands of accounts’ worth of information.
 Make it a point to opt for a credit card that takes its security seriously and offers you maximum safety.
-The Bajaj Finserv RBL Bank SuperCard is one such credit card that is equipped with in-hand security and comes with a zero-fraud liability cover to protect you from threats of cybercrime, so you know your security is a priority.

-Protecting your card against fraudulent activity isn’t difficult; it just means being aware of the various ploys fraudsters may use and making it a point to stay ahead of them.
+Protecting your card against fraudulent activity isn’t difficult; it just means being aware of the various ways fraudsters may use it and making it a point to stay ahead of them.
 With the right information and the right credit card company, you can rest assured your money is in good hands.
-To get a credit card that offers you both safety and numerous rewards like a fuel surcharge waiver, discounts on movie tickets, airport lounge access and an instant loan, look no further than the Bajaj Finserv RBL Bank SuperCard.
-Check your credit card offer and get started today!